elbywan/hyperactiv/src/react/README.md

 *and it will re-render components that use the part of the store that was touched.*

-- 💸Lightweight
+- 💸 Lightweight

 *hyperactiv/react weight around **3KB** minzipped, and is **tree-shakable** for more savings.*

-- 🏗️Normalized
+- 🏗️ Normalized

 *Optionally, data can be automatically normalized when fetching data from the network into the store.*

-- 🗄️Request caching
+- 🗄️ Request caching

 *Caches requests, saves bandwidth and time.*

-- 👌SSR friendly
+- 👌 SSR friendly

 *SSR is supported out of the box.*